bM7tcHF88GBxDni/authentication-and-authorisation/Readme.md

 <details>
 <summary>the Personal</summary>
 <br>
-In the past, when I was learning web development on my own in 2017/8, I found authentication and authorisation to be a big blocker in my learning, in fact, it was one of the few aspects that I was not able to overcome at the time despite understanding the protocols at a high level and being able to use PassportJS successfully with a third party authentication and authorization platform.
+In the past, when I was learning web development on my own in 2017/8, I found authentication and authorisation to be a big blocker in my learning, in fact, it was one of the few aspects that I was not able to overcome at the time despite understanding the protocols at a high level and being able to use PassportJS successfully with a third party authentication and authorisation platform.
 <br>
 <br>
 During the School of Code Christmas break, I will face authentication and authorisation again but this time at a lower level.
 So far at SoC we have learned the following things of import to this project: